naagma5/naagma5.github.io/_notes/_admin/Mind Blend Cafe - Kanban.md

 - [ ] [[Entropy (randomness)]]
 - [ ] [[Ode to...
 Adriene Mischler]]
 - [ ] [[Four F's]]
+- [ ] Go through Photos and select ones that might be useful for site
+- [ ] Go through Obsidian notes and select useful ones

 ## BLENDS 💡